Business Succession Planning & Related Documents

 This document reassures potential successors as they enter into unfamiliar territory when taking over a company or transitioning from one role to another.

-A business plan ensures that future leaders have access to all your strategies and plans for your business success.
+A business plan ensures that future leaders have access to all your strategies and plans for your business’s success.

 Organizational Chart

 An organizational chart provides structure and clarification of roles within the organization.
-It is vital so everyone knows whom to turn to when decisions need to be made or questions need to be answered.
+Everyone must know whom to turn to when decisions need to be made or questions need to be answered.

 An organizational chart should include each employee’s name, job title, and contact information.
 It should also illustrate how each department, such as finance, sales, and marketing, is organized within the company.
-It should outline their roles in managing every aspect of the company’s operations.
-This will provide a clear succession plan, so there is clarity about who takes over which position when you’re gone.
+It should identify key employees and outline their roles in managing every aspect of the company’s operations.
+This will provide a clear succession plan so there is clarity about who takes over which position when you’re gone.

 Financial Statements